Controls the optimizations that LINK performs during a build.

-There is a difference in linker behavior between explicitly specifying /OPT:REF with ICF in effect by default, and explicitly specifying /OPT:REF,ICF.
-The default ICF enabled with /OPT:REF does not fold read-only data.
-This includes any .rdata, .pdata, and .xdata.
-This results in fewer functions folded when images are produced for x64 because functions in these modules have more read-only data dependency—for example, .pdata and .xdata.
+The linker behaves differently when /OPT:REF is specified—and ICF is in effect by default—than it does when /OPT:REF,ICF is specified explicitly.
+The form of ICF that's enabled with /OPT:REF alone does not fold read-only data—this includes .rdata, .pdata, and .xdata.
+Therefore, fewer functions are folded when images are produced for x64 because functions in these modules are more dependent on read-only data—for example, .pdata and .xdata.
 To get full ICF folding behavior, explicitly specify /OPT:ICF.

-LBR | NOLBR
+- LBR | NOLBR

 The /OPT:LBR and /OPT:NOLBR options apply only to ARM binaries.
 Because certain ARM processor branch instructions have a limited range, if the linker detects a jump to an out-of-range address, it replaces the branch instruction’s destination address with the address of a code "island" that contains a branch instruction that targets the actual destination.
-Use /OPT:LBR to optimize the detection of long branch instructions and the placement of intermediate code islands to minimize overall code size. /OPT:NOLBR instructs the linker to generate code islands for long branch instructions as they are encountered, without optimization.
+You can use /OPT:LBR to optimize the detection of long branch instructions and the placement of intermediate code islands to minimize overall code size. /OPT:NOLBR instructs the linker to generate code islands for long branch instructions as they are encountered, without optimization.